-Annie Stevenson is a professional vocalist, guitarist, songwriter, performer, recording artist, and educator originally from Cape Cod, Massachusetts.
+Annie Lynch Stevenson is a professional vocalist, guitarist, songwriter, performer, recording artist, and educator based in Massachusetts.
 She began studying voice formally when she was eight years old, and guitar when she was twelve.
-Annie began songwriting at the age of thirteen, performing in the greater Boston area’s acoustic music scene shortly after.
+Annie has been songwriting at the age of thirteen, performing in the greater Boston area’s acoustic music scene shortly after.
 In 2008, she graduated from Berklee College of Music in Boston with a Bachelor of Music degree emphasizing vocal studies and world music.
 Annie’s musical experiences have ranged from participation in Nashville bluegrass jams to intensive studies of traditional West African music in Ghana, West Africa, and collaborations in Siberia with the Tuvan National Orchestra.
-Through these travels and studies in world music, Annie discovered the intrinsic value of community-oriented music.
-Annie has nearly a decade of experience teaching group Early Childhood Music classes in Boston, New York City and now, Springfield, Massachusetts.
-She has also been teaching guitar and voice lessons, primarily in contemporary styles, for nearly ten years to students of varying experience levels, from ages four to seventy-six.
+Through these travels and studies, Annie has discovered the intrinsic value of community-oriented music.
+Annie has 15 years of experience teaching group Early Childhood Music classes in Boston, New York City and now, Western Massachusetts.
+She has also been teaching voice, guitar and ukulele lessons, primarily in contemporary styles, for 15 years, to students of varying experience levels, from ages four to seventy-six.

-Additionally, Annie has spent the past nine years leading the internationally touring Americana group, Annie and The Beekeepers, and has performed at such notable festivals as South By South West, Philadelphia Folk Festival, and Boston Folk Festival.
-Annie has three self-released albums and has had the honor of sharing stages with The Lumineers, Josh Ritter, Justin Townes Earle, amongst other greats.
+Additionally, Annie has lead the internationally touring Americana group, Annie and The Beekeepers, since 2007, performing at such festivals as South By Southwest, Philadelphia Folk Festival, Boston Folk Festival, End of the Road and more.
+Annie has three self-released albums and has had the honor of sharing stages with The Lumineers, Josh Ritter, Justin Townes Earle, Kris Delmhort, and Anais Mitchell, among other greats.